altibiz/perch/docs/understanding-modules.md

   the default package in our flake but consuming flakes might set it to something else.
 In this regard, this prefix is similar to the `flake` prefix but it does not produce any flake outputs.
+- `propatate`: This prefix tells Perch to treat options and config under it as options and config to be propagated to consuming flakes.
+This allows other flakes (not just Perch) to create flake outputs for consuming flakes.
 - `branch`: This prefix tells Perch that in certain contexts, these options and config will be the result of pruning our modules.
 Module pruning allows us to then takes these options and config and create modules with only these options